MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/ipam/Edit-a-DNS-Zone.md

     ![](../../media/Edit-a-DNS-Zone/ipam_EditZone_01.jpg)

-5. In the display pane, right\-click the zone that you want to edit, and then click **Edit DNS Zone**.
+5. In the display pane, right-click the zone that you want to edit, and then click **Edit DNS Zone**.

     ![](../../media/Edit-a-DNS-Zone/ipam_EditZone_02.jpg)